 Serows are small to medium-sized, goat- or antilope-like caprinae species.
 They are the most generalized representatives of the subfamily.
 Therefore it is thought that all Caprinae species evolved from a serow like ancestor.
-(1) The serows are at least six species, living in East-, South- and Southeast Asia.
+The serows are four to seven species, living in East-, South- and Southeast Asia.

 The word „thar“ is used as the scientific species name for the Himalayan Serow (Capricornis thar).
 However the Idu Mishmi People – from Arunachal Pradesh, far Northeast of India – use the term „thar“ in their language too, to describe the serow (personal conversation with local guide Drama Mekola from Roing, during a trip to the Mishmi Hills in 2017).
 This leads to confusion since the english term „tahr“ is used to describe the Himalayan Tahr (Hemitragus jemlahicus).

-Groves and Grubb (2011) devide the species in two formal groups: „C. sumatraensis group“ and „Other Serow“ (3).
+Groves and Grubb (2011) devided the species in two formal groups: „C. sumatraensis group“ and „Other Serow“ .
 The same two groups are also named more self-explanatorily „mainland serows“ and „island serows“.
 (Editor’s note: The Sumatran Serow was first described from the island of Sumatra, but is widespread on the Southeast Asian mainland.
 Most authorities therefore label it „mainland“ serow.)

 only known for: